privacy-tech-lab/privacyflash-pro/README.md

 # PrivacyFlash Pro

+To easily run PrivacyFlash Pro get the [latest packaged release](https://github.com/privacy-tech-lab/privacyflash-pro/releases).

+Learn more about PrivacyFlash Pro in our [research paper](https://sebastianzimmeck.de/zimmeckEtAlPrivacyFlashPro2021.pdf).

-PrivacyFlash Pro analyzes the code of iOS Swift projects to generate a privacy policy.
-The goals of PrivacyFlash Pro are:
+PrivacyFlash Pro analyzes the code of iOS Swift apps and their libraries to generate privacy policies.
+With PrivacyFlash Pro we intend to help developers creating privacy policies for their apps and make the apps' privacy practices more transparent to users.
-- Assisting app developers in understanding the privacy practices used by their apps and third party libraries
-- Creating a privacy policy covering those practices to notify users and help developers achieving privacy compliance
-- Establishing standardized privacy policies in the iOS app ecosystem

 PrivacyFlash Pro covers provisions of the following laws:
 - California Consumer Privacy Act (CCPA)